 Do not tip mower to the front, only to the side or the back.

-After the sparkplug is back in place, try to start the engine.
+5. After the spark-plug is back in place, try to start the engine.
 There will be a lot of smoke at first, but it will burn off, and then it will run clean after a few minutes.
-If the mower still will not start, try replacing the sparkplug with a new one.
+If the mower still will not start, try replacing the spark-plug with a new one.